 In addition, we have further strong conceptual concerns regarding this differentiation.
 A measurement model that refers to market prices is a model which is based on the exchange of assets.
-This model aggregates the willingness to pay shown by several potential buyers of an asset and results in a single market price for the asset.
+This model aggregates the willingness to pay of several potential buyers of an asset and results in a single market price for the asset.
 In doing so, the model considers the differing market participants' opportunities for diversification.
-However, the individual willingness to pay shown by the potential buyers is a function of their individual (mostly differing) intentions how to use the asset.
+However, the individual willingness to pay of the potential buyers is a function of their individual (mostly differing) intentions how to use the asset.
 Even if some of these intentions might be to resell the asset, it does not seem appropriate to assume a sustainable and continuing resale of the asset.
-In contrast, from our point of view, every asset will finally be put to a use other than resale.
+In contrast, from our point of view every asset will finally be put to a use other than resale.
 Concluding, every market price is finally based on an asset's use other than resale.
 Hence, in-use and in-exchange cannot be understood to be differing use concepts since in-exchange is based on in-use.
-We therefore propose to abandon this differentiation.